Car Accident Lawsuits in Albuquerque: When Do I Have a Case?

 Police investigators will evaluate the crash scene and speak with any witnesses before drafting an accident report.
 Insurance adjusters have access to the report, which usually provides findings on which driver was determined to be at fault in the crash.
 This information also can be used by a personal injury lawyer as evidence to support a victim’s claim for compensation.
 When Romero Law’s attorneys are called in by a car crash victim, one of the first things we seek out is an accident report.

 What Happens if the At-Fault Party Denies Liability?

 At-fault parties are required, by New Mexico law, to pay damages.
 Sometimes persons responsible for an accident go to great lengths to deny liability.
 It may be that their insurance company is advising them not to admit liability in the hopes the company can avoid hefty payouts to the other driver.
-It could also be that the at-fault party is being advised by a lawyer who is trying to limit the amount of damages their client may owe if he or she admits guilt.
+It could also be that the at-fault party is being advised by a lawyer who is trying to limit the number of damages their client may owe if he or she admits guilt.
 Regardless of the reason, when it happens, it is best to immediately call in a personal injury lawyer who specializes in car accidents to consult on the case.

 One of the first things our attorneys at Romero Law recommend is to begin collecting evidence to support your claim.
 In Albuquerque, the burden of proof falls on the plaintiff in a personal injury lawsuit.
 Under New Mexico Statute, the plaintiff’s legal counsel must prove beyond a reasonable doubt that the defendant is at fault in the accident.
 Once our team of auto accident attorneys is brought on the case, we immediately begin compiling proof to back up your claims.
 Evidence that can help prove fault in a car accident includes: